Complementarities in Sparse Two-Sided Interaction Models: Conclusion

 \section{Conclusion}

-This paper introduced the Bipartite Interaction (BI) framework for modeling two-sided interactions.
-Within this framework, I proposed notions of identification and large-sample, and studied three models defined by different restrictions on the interaction function, deriving conditions for their identification.
-The analysis highlighted a fundamental trade-off between flexibility in the interaction function and the density of the matching network: richer interaction structures require stronger graph conditions to achieve point identification.
+This paper studied how complementarities can be identified, estimated, and tested in two-sided interaction models when only a sparse subset of potential matches is observed.
+The analysis separated the interaction function, which determines how latent agent characteristics jointly generate outcomes, from the matching network, which determines what can be learned about that function from the observed matches.
+The identification results reveal a fundamental trade-off between these two components: richer interaction functions require more informative network structures.
+Because the matching network is observed, this trade-off provides a direct way to assess whether the available data can support a proposed model of complementarities.

-Among the models, the Tukey specification emerged as a particularly useful case.
-By summarizing complementarities with a single parameter, it extends the TWFE model in a parsimonious yet interpretable way, and for identification it requires only mild additional conditions beyond those of the TWFE model.
-I developed a novel cycle-based estimator for its interaction parameter, which avoids estimating latent productivities, is consistent under bounded-degree graphs, and is asymptotically normal.
-Its asymptotic distribution also provides the basis for a formal test of the absence of complementarities.
-An empirical illustration showed that the Tukey model can be implemented in settings where the TWFE model is standard, delivering richer insights into the interaction process that would remain hidden under additively separable models.
-More broadly, the results demonstrate that complementarities matter in practice and can be studied with feasible methods.
+I centered the analysis on the Tukey model, which extends TWFE by summarizing complementarities with a single interaction parameter.
+Identification requires only a modest strengthening of the conditions for TWFE: in addition to connectedness, the matching network must contain an informative four-cycle.
+I developed a cycle-based estimator of the interaction parameter that does not require estimating the latent productivities and remains consistent and asymptotically normal in sparse networks with bounded node degrees.
+Its limiting distribution provides the basis for a formal test of no complementarities within the Tukey model.
+The empirical illustration showed that the model can be implemented in a setting where TWFE is commonly used and can reveal an economically meaningful feature of the interaction that the additive model rules out by construction.

-Two directions for future research remain open.
-First, while the analysis here focused on point identification, extending the BI framework to partial identification would be valuable.
-For the BLM and seriation models, even when point identification fails, the data may still deliver informative bounds.
-Characterizing identified sets and developing computational methods to recover them could lead to more credible conclusions without strong parametric assumptions.
-Second, while in this paper the main focus was on estimation of $\beta_0$ in the Tukey model, researchers are often interested also in estimating the productivity parameters $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
-I outlined some estimators, but a full analysis of their properties is needed to assess when they yield reliable measures of worker and firm productivities.
-The BI framework, by clarifying the distinct roles of the interaction function and the matching network, provides a natural foundation for these further investigations.